-It is critical for schools to document their annual athletic evaluations each year, using a system that is sustainable (i.e., able to survive changes in institutional leadership) and flexible (i.e., able to be adjusted to reflect changing student interests and abilities).
+Creating a sustainable, flexible documentation system.
+It is critical for schools to document their annual athletic evaluations using a system that is sustainable (able to survive changes in institutional leadership) and flexible (able to be adjusted to reflect changing student interests and abilities).

-OSPI has developed three worksheets that schools can opt to use for this purpose.
+To help schools with this, OSPI has developed three worksheets that schools may opt to use to document the results of their annual athletic evaluations.